atmire/IRUS/docs/prerequisites.md

 ## Codebase

 The IRUS changes have been released as a "patch" for DSpace as this allows for the easiest installation process of the incremental codebase.
-The code needed to install and deploy the IRUS changes can be found in the [Download patch](#Download-patch) section, which needs to be applied to your DSpace source code.

 **__Important note__**: Below, we will explain you how to apply the patch to your existing installation.
 This will affect your source code.
 Before applying a patch, it is **always** recommended to create backup of your DSpace source code.